Code-Institute-Submissions/milestoneProjectThree/README.md

 ### Delete

-Delete functionality has been provided for both teh collection and title entries.
+Delete functionality has been provided for both collection and title entries.
 Both processes have been wired up to modals and flash messages to provide the end user with control and feedback.

 ### Movie Catalogue Database Overview